ROCm/amdsmi/docs/reference/amdsmi-py-api.md

 * `processor_handle` device which to query

-Output: Dictionary of activites to their respective usage percentage or 'N/A' if not supported
+Output: Dictionary of activities to their respective usage percentage or 'N/A' if not supported

 Field | Description
 ---|---